A short account of the incident that signalled a major rift between the Communist Party and the anarchists in France.

 The libertarians became very concerned about the takeover of the syndicalist movement by the Communists.
 The building of Communist power within the CGTU was reinforced by its membership of the Red International of Labour Unions, controlled by Moscow.
 The extraordinary congress was a tense affair and from then on the Communists accelerated a campaign of defamation and slander against the libertarian minority.
 Inside the CGTU, the anarchist railway worker Pierre Besnard sounded an alarm call in Le Libertaire on 14th July 1922: “Syndicalism is in danger!”
 He created the Comite de Defense Syndicaliste (CDS) inside the CGTU to fight against Communist domination.
 (However he did not win over all the anarchists within the CGTU.
 Some refused to join this committee and within the committee itself other anarchists like Louis Lecoin and Colomer argued for the maintenance of unity within the CGTU.)

 On January 11th the Communist Party held an electoral meeting in the building on the rising cost of living and the actions of the German government.
 It was addressed by “Captain” Albert Treint, the general secretary of the Party.
-The fact that an electoral meeting was being held in a hall that had traditionally been a centre of anti-parliamentarism and this was a red rag to the libertarians.
+The fact that an electoral meeting was being held in a hall that had traditionally been a centre of anti-parliamentarism was a red rag to the libertarians.
 They had already protested against the use of the building by a political party.
 Le Libertaire encouraged its readers to make an intervention at the meeting in its issue of the previous day.

 Three thousand people attended the meeting, with 300 libertarians sitting on the left side of the hall.
 Leaders of the Communist Party and of the Secours Rouge International addressed the meeting, one after the other.
 Marthe Bigot, a leading light within both the Party and the CGTU spoke and was interrupted by an anarchist who called out “Syndicalism is not your business!”
 Marcel Cachin, another Party leader and director of L’ Humanité, the Party paper, attempted to restore calm.
 On the contrary the fracas became worse and fist fights broke out.
 Julien Le Pen, the secretary of the electricians union, cut the current in the hall in an attempt to stop the fighting.
 Henri Reynaud, another Party member and CGTU leader put the lighting back on, in the process making sure that the fighting continued.
 Treint mounted the podium and began a vicious diatribe against anarcho-syndicalism, which further enflamed the situation.
 The anarchists hurled insults at him about his past as a professional soldier and his militaristic authoritarianism, and his daily insults in L’Humanité against anarchism.